 The Manitoba Museum has held Ancestors of First Nations, Inuit, and Métis communities within our collections for several decades.
 We sincerely and profoundly regret this.
 In doing this we know the Museum has contributed to and played a role in colonialization.
 We apologize for our actions, inactions, failures, past and present and understand that what is required now is that our actions be transparent, honest, and meaningful.

-In 2022 the Museum began the Homeward Journey project – the work needed to identify the Ancestors with the aim of bringing them home.
-The Museum also undertook the work of preparing an apology to communities which will be delivered in Fall 2024.
+In 2022 the Museum began the Homeward Journey – the work needed to identify the Ancestors with the aim of bringing them home.
+The Museum also undertook the work of preparing an apology to communities which will be delivered in Spring 2025.

 We expect bringing the Ancestors home will take several years and will require honest and meaningful engagement with impacted communities in preparation, during, and after their return.